 From colleagues in the library profession, I regularly hear the assertion that the current scholarly communication system is “broken” – largely because it requires academic institutions to “buy back” their own professors’ work from commercial publishers, or because it requires taxpayers to “pay twice” for research they have already funded.
 For reasons I’ve enumerated before (and therefore won’t belabor here), I disagree.

-I do, however, believe the system is broken — or at least fundamentally flawed — because its structure forces each participant to make choices in vacuum, or at best in a distortion chamber.
+I do, however, believe the system is broken — or at least fundamentally flawed — in at least one important way, and that is that its structure forces each participant to make choices in vacuum, or at best in a distortion chamber.
 To put it another way, each participant is a blind person with his or her hand on a different part of the elephant.

 In an earlier posting, I alluded to the fact that the journal publishing marketplace is not traditionally competitive.
 Journals do compete for content suppliers (authors) because every journal provides authors a functionally similar service.
 However, journals don’t compete in the same way for buyers, because every journal provides unique content — two linguistics journals may look, on the surface, like similar products offering competing value propositions to the marketplace, but in fact each offers a completely unique value proposition, since the articles in each journal are unique, only broadly related to each other, and unavailable from any other source.

 Choosing between two linguistics journals is not like choosing between a Ford and Chevrolet, both of which do almost exactly the same thing and compete for your business around the margins of the driving experience (smoother drive, better gas mileage, etc.).
-In this scenario, you only want to buy one car and will try to choose the best one.
+In this scenario, you only want to buy one car and will try to choose the best one you can get at the price you can afford.
 Two linguistics journals, on the other hand, compete for your subscription money in the same way that groceries and clothing do: what you really want to do is buy both, but if you don’t have enough money for both you have to choose between them.
 You can’t spend the same dollar twice.

 But the more I’ve thought about this issue, the more I’ve become convinced that the weirdness of the scholarly communication marketplace goes far deeper than the question of competition for buyers.
 In fact, I think the frustrations that many constituents experience with the current structure arise from the fact that each participant in the system gets fundamentally incomplete signals from the marketplace in response to the inputs it contributes.